mattermost/mattermost-handbook/operations/messaging-and-math/how-to-guides-for-m-and-m/how-to-create-release-announcements.md

 4. Avoid phrases that are too vague, such as "Better messaging experience"
 5. Do not use internal names of features, such as "Unread toasts", "Deep linking"
 6. Say "You" instead of "Users" to talk directly to the reader
+7. Say  "AD/LDAP" instead of just "AD" or just "LDAP"
+8. "System Console" and "System Admin" should be capitalized

 ## Scoring Guidelines